TimWhiting/microcode-v2/README.md

 ## What's new?

--   MicroCode is now built using [MakeCode for the micro:bit](https://makecode.microbit.org/beta), which provides direct access to all the micro:bit APIs available through MakeCode.
+-   MicroCode is built using [MakeCode for the micro:bit](https://makecode.microbit.org/beta), which provides direct access to all the micro:bit APIs available through MakeCode.

--   Decimal notation
+-   Decimal notation (instead of the 1-5 dots in the original MicroCode)

 -   Uniform support for sensors

 ## What happened to?

-We will bring back support for the following features from the original MicroCode:
+We will soon bring back support for the following features from the original MicroCode:

--   Support for 1-5 dots (instead of decimal)
+-   Numbers via 1-5 counting dots (instead of decimal notation)
--   Jacdac
+-   Jacdac services
 -   Robot cars
 -   Localization